fotoalin/python-algorithms/[recursion]open_russion_doll.md

 The script includes a docstring that explains the concept of recursion and how to use the `open_russian_doll` function.
 The if `__name__ == "__main__":` block at the end of the script calls the `open_russian_doll` function with an argument of 5 to demonstrate the functionality of the script.

+### When to use recursion?

+When the problem can be devided into similar sub-problems.
+The sub-problem must be similar, otherwise recursion it's not a choice.

+### How can we know if the sub-problem it's similar?

+Usually when the problem begins with the following statements:
+- design an algorithm to compute nth ...
+- write code to list the n ...
+- implement a methos to compute all.